The determinacy of infinite games with eventual perfect monitoring: Setup

 The \emph{lower value} $\underline\val~\Gamma(W)$ and \emph{upper value} $\overline\val~\Gamma(W)$ of the game $\Gamma(W)$ are defined by: where the suprema are taken over all strategies $x$ of player 1 and the infima over all strategies $y$ of player 2.
 The game is \emph{determined} if the lower and upper values are equal, $\underline\val~\Gamma(W)=\overline\val~\Gamma(W)$, in which case their common value is called the \emph{value} of the game.
 For $\ep\geq 0$, a strategy $x$ of player 1 is \emph{$\ep$-optimal} if $\mu_{x,y}(W)\geq \underline\val~\Gamma(W)-\ep$ for every strategy $y$ of player 2.
 We also say that player 1 can \emph{guarantee} payoff of at least $\underline\val~\Gamma(W)-\ep$ by playing such a strategy $x$. $\ep$-optimal strategies of player 2 are defined analogously.

 Let $\sim_n$ be the equivalence relation over infinite histories such that $u\sim_n u'$ whenever $u|_n$ and $u'|_n$ belong to the same atom of $\partition_n$, where $u|_n$ and $u'|_n$ are the initial segments of $u$ and $u'$ of length $n$.
 The interpretation is that if $u,u'\in A^\bbn$ and $u\sim_n u'$, then at stage $n$ the player cannot distinguish between $u$ and $u'$.
-Say that \emph{at stage $n$ the player observes the action of stage $m$} if, for every pair of infinite histories $u=(a_0,a_1,\dots)$ and $u'=(a_0',a_1',\dots)$, $u\sim_nu'$ implies $a_m=a_m'$. \begin{definition}The information partitions $(\partition_n)_{n\geq 0}$ satisfy \emph{perfect recall} if the following conditions are satisfied: \begin{enumerate}\item Players know their own actions: at stage $n$ the player observes the action of stage $n-2$. \item Players do not forget information: if $u,u'\in A^\bbn$ and $u\sim_{n+2}u'$ then $u\sim_{n}u'$. \end{enumerate}\end{definition} The setup of infinite games with perfect recall is general enough to subsume two special cases which have been extensively studied:
+Say that \emph{at stage $n$ the player observes the action of stage $m$} if, for every pair of infinite histories $u=(a_0,a_1,\dots)$ and $u'=(a_0',a_1',\dots)$, $u\sim_nu'$ implies $a_m=a_m'$. \begin{definition}The information partitions $(\partition_n)_{n\geq 0}$ satisfy \emph{perfect recall} if the following conditions are satisfied: \begin{enumerate}\item Players know their own actions: at stage $n$ the player observes the action of stage $n-2$. \item Players do not forget information: if $u,u'\in A^\bbn$ and $u\sim_{n+2}u'$ then $u\sim_{n}u'$. \end{enumerate}\end{definition} The setup of infinite games with perfect recall is general enough to subsume two cases which have been extensively studied:

-\textbf{Borel games.} If, at every stage $n$, players observe previous actions of their opponents, then the game is called a \emph{Borel game} or a \emph{game with perfect information}.
-Gale and Stewart~\cite{gale-stewart-53} proved that such games are determined if the winning set $W$ is closed.
+\textbf{Gale-Stewart games.} If, at every stage $n$, players observe previous actions of their opponents, then the game is called a \emph{Gale-Stewart game} or a \emph{game with perfect information}.
+Gale and Stewart~\cite{gale-stewart-53} proved that such games are determined if the winning set $W$ is closed (or open) and asked whether the result can be extended to more complex winning sets.
 In a seminal paper, Martin~\cite{martin-75} proved that the game is determined for every Borel winning set $W$.
-Borel games admit pure $0$-optimal strategies, and the value is $0$ or $1$.
-Moreover, Borel games with an infinite action set $A$ are also determined.
+Gale-Stewart games admit pure $0$-optimal strategies, and the value is $0$ or $1$.
+Moreover, Gale-Stewart games with an infinite action set $A$ and Borel winning set are also determined.